sysco-middleware/dev-template/README.md

 NB! this is _crafting-in-progress_ DEV Template for public repos

+# Name of this project

+Self descriptive and humanized, less abbreviations are better.

-# What is this about & name
+# What is this about

 Short description of the project.
-Self descriptive and humanized, less abbreviations are better.

 # How to Make & Contribute
 Guide your colleagues and other developers on how to clone, build and run the code in local environment.